The Lean Language Reference

 Task.Priority.dedicated : Task.Priority

 Any priority higher than Task.Priority.max will result in the task being scheduled immediately on a dedicated thread.
-This is particularly useful for long-running and/or I/O-bound tasks since Lean will by default allocate no more non-dedicated workers than the number of cores to reduce context switches.
+This is particularly useful for long-running and/or I/O-bound tasks since Lean will, by default, allocate no more non-dedicated workers than the number of cores to reduce context switches.

 🔗def